 Lifeway

-I live with my partner, my love, Lexa, and our little baby daughter Graceful Fawn along the Gila River near the town of Gila, New Mexico.
-We have journeyed the past few years toward changes in our lifestyle that more closely reflect the feelings in our hearts.
-We spend most of our lives outside, surrounded by a beautiful living world of wild plants and animals, and one of the last free-flowing rivers in the West.
-We enjoy living without electricity.
-We heat, light, and often cook on fire.
-We live in-between worlds, so to speak.
-We have a cell phone that doesn't work where we live, but does after a nearby hike up a mountain or a drive in our old van.
-We use computers at the library, a 4-mile bike ride or drive away.
-We are always learning more about food preparation and preservation that does not require refrigeration, electricity, etc. We make baskets and bows and arrows, we tan hides and are working on buckskin clothes, moccasins, and the like.
-We listen to stories of local elders and do our best to know and speak our Truths, to improve our ability to communicate, to relate well, and to honor all living beings, including ourselves and each other.
+In 2008-2009, Andrew lived with his mate Lexa and baby Grace along the Gila River near the town of Gila, New Mexico.
+They have journeyed the past few years toward changes in lifestyle that more closely reflect the feelings in their hearts and the needs of the beings on this planet: a more place-based, community-oriented existence valuing intimate relationships and respect with the humans and non-humans around us.
+Spending most of their lives outside, surrounded by a beautiful living world of wild plants and animals, and one of the last free-flowing rivers in the West, they enjoyed living without electricity using fire for heating, lighting, and often cooking.
+They lived, and still live, in-between worlds, so to speak: navigating the challenges of staying connected to where they come from and to those they love, while taking on the task of creating a new culture.
+They contintue to study and deepen their knowledge and connection with the local plants and animals.
+They are always learning more about food preparation and preservation without refrigeration, electricity, etc. They make baskets and bows and arrows, tan hides and work on buckskin clothes, moccasins, and the like.
+They listen to stories of local elders and do their best to know and speak their truths, to improve their ability to communicate, to break crippling emotional and cultural patterns, to wake up to the awareness of their senses, and to honor all living beings, including oneself and one another (sometimes the hardest part!).

 see more pictures on the pics page!

-The wigwam, or wickiup, is a domed structure I built for us to live in.
+This wigwam, or wickiup, is a domed structure Andrew built for his family to live in.
 The design is one used by so many of the Old People, including Apaches, Paiutes, many Native Californians, and many other traditional peoples around the world.
-Our daughter was born in it, and we've been living in it seasonally.
-The frame is made from saplings gifted to us by the Willlow People.
-I thatched the walls/roof with Cattails and a tall grass I call Wind Whisperers, also known around here as Johnson Grass.
+Andrew and Lexa's daughter Grace was born in it, and they lived in it seasonally.
+The frame is made from saplings gifted by the Willlow People.
+The walls and roof are thatched with Cattails and a tall grass known by some as Johnson Grass.
 The lodge is bound together with Willow bark.
 There is a fire pit inside, with an underground flu tunnel that helps it burn well.
 Above the fire pit is a smoke hole that opens and closes.
-What a joy it is to live in this beautiful structure, given to us by the Plant People!
-I give thanks.
+What a joy it has been to live in this beautiful structure, given by the Plant People!

 more pics!